How we started

 We moved furniture, spread tarps over pool tables and fixed 127 cats at that first big clinic.
 At the end of the day we were exhausted, but delirious with delight.
 Volunteers from the community had flocked to help us.
 Cats were fixed we had not known existed!
 People had stood around with their mouths hanging open at the sight of five vets working in a circle (at a teen center, of all places) as the cats came through the various stations assembly line style all the way from check in to check out.
 We also cleaned out their ear mites and vaccinated them with a 3-way vaccination as a free extra bonus, knowing these things would never be done if we didn’t do them.
 We continued to do mobile clinics in various communities, fixing a total of 785 cats in 2007.

 By March of 2011 we had just fixed our 5,000th cat.
 We no longer have a voucher program and are concentrating totally on bringing our mobile clinics to the low income residents of Stevens County, Washington by setting up one Sunday each month in a community center in a different location.

-By the summer of 2017 we spay/neutered our 14,000th cat.
+By the spring of 2018 we spay/neutered our 15,000th cat.
 Our success thus far can be attributed to the veterinarians who give up a Sunday each month to work with us, the volunteers who come to help regardless of long drives, bad weather conditions and long hours, and the small grants and local donations that keep trickling in to support our program.
 But we are also successful because we were day-dream believers who never gave up.
 And the dream continues………………